Eugene Torre

-Eugenio "Eugene" Torre (born November 4, 1951) is a Filipino chess player.
-In 1974, at 22 years old, he became not just the first Filipino but also the first Asian to qualify for the title Grandmaster.
+Eugenio Oliveros Torre (born November 4, 1951) is a Filipino chess grandmaster.
+In 1974, at 22 years old, he became the first Filipino and non-Soviet Asian to qualify for the title Grandmaster.
 Torre did this by winning the silver medal in the 21st Chess Olympiad in Nice, France.
 He is considered the strongest chess player the Philippines produced during the 1980s and 1990s, and played for the Philippines on board 1 in seventeen Chess Olympiads.
 In 2021, Torre was inducted into the World Chess Hall of Fame.

 In a tournament in Manila in 1976, Torre was then the only one to beat the then-reigning World Champion Anatoly Karpov in a game that has become part of Filipino chess history.
 In 1982 he gained a spot in the World Chess Championship candidates matches, where he lost to Zoltán Ribli.
 He served as Bobby Fischer's second in the 1992 match against Boris Spassky in Yugoslavia.

 He currently plays for the Rizal Towers of the Professional Chess Association of the Philippines.

 Chess career

 1969–1973

 Eugene Torre participated in the 1969 (10th) and 1971 (11th) editions of the Junior World Chess Championship, an under-20 chess tournament (players must have been under 20 years old on 1 January in the year of competition) organized by the World Chess Federation (FIDE).
 It was the brainchild of William Ritson-Morry who organized the inaugural event in 1951 in Birmingham, England.

 In the 1971 edition held in Athens, Greece in July–August, a record forty-four players from forty-three countries participated in six preliminary groups.
 Werner Hug of Switzerland was the surprise winner, scoring 8.5/11.
-Two years before, he had only finished fifth in Final C. More highly touted players finished lower like Hungarian Chess Olympiad team member and future World Championship candidate Zoltán Ribli who finished second (8/11); the strong American player Kenneth Rogoff finished third (7.5/11); and Torre and the Soviet Grandmaster Rafael Vaganian, who were among three players (Renê Borngässer) that scored 6.5/11 finishing in a tie for fourth to sixth places. with Torre finishing in 4th place after the Sonneborn Berger (SB) tie-break system was employed.
+Two years before, he had only finished fifth in Final C. More highly touted players finished lower like Hungarian Chess Olympiad team member and future World Championship candidate Zoltán Ribli who finished second (8/11); the strong American player Kenneth Rogoff finished third (7.5/11); and Torre and the Soviet Grandmaster Rafael Vaganian, who were among three players (René Borngässer) that scored 6.5/11 finishing in a tie for fourth to sixth places. with Torre finishing in 4th place after the Sonneborn Berger (SB) tie-break system was employed.